Park City, United States: Family Ski Guide

 884 runs across 7,300 acres sounds like a dream until your six-year-old is tired on the wrong side of the mountain.
 Pick one base area per day and stay in its orbit.
 And weekend crowds between 9 and 10am can feel like a theme-park queue.
 Arrive at 8:30 and you'll have fresh corduroy to yourself for an hour.

-If this resort is not the right fit for your family, consider Solitude for comparable Utah snow quality with the $5 UTA Ski Bus and lower daily costs.
+If this one gives you pause, consider Solitude for comparable Utah snow quality with the $5 UTA Ski Bus and lower daily costs.

 Would we recommend Park City?